Infusion (band): 2003-2013: Six Feet Above Yesterday, All Night Sun Light and split

 In October 2003, the group had relocated to Melbourne and signed with Sony BMG.
 In April 2004, Infusion released the single "Girls Can Be Cruel", which received airplay on Australia's alternative music radio station, Triple J. The song won the ARIA Award for Best Dance Release at the ARIA Music Awards of 2004.
 The band released Six Feet Above Yesterday in 2004, which won the Best Dance Release at the ARIA Music Awards of 2005.
 "Better World" and "Natural" were charting singles from the album.

 Infusion's album All Night Sun Light was released on 7 July 2009 on its own independent label Futuresque.
 Infusion performed its last show with Leftfield at the Enmore Theatre in 2013.

-Post Infusion
+Post-Infusion

 Xavier produces records under the pseudonym Francis Xavier on Australian label Motorik!, and is a member of their rotating deejay collective, The Motorik Vibe Council, alongside members of The Lost Valentinos, The Bang Gang Deejays and Dreems, in addition to production credits on a plethora of tracks including Flight Facilities' debut "Crave You".

 Jamie Stevens has released solo under his own name on a large variety of record labels.

-2019 Reformation
+2019 reformation

-On 16 November 2019, after a 7-year hiatus, Manny Sharrad & Jaimie Stevens performed in Melbourne under the Infusion banner, with long time friend and collaborator Phil K in place of Frank Xavier.
+On 16 November 2019, after a 7-year hiatus, Manuel Sharrad & Jamie Stevens performed in Melbourne under the Infusion banner, with long time friend and collaborator Phil K in place of Frank Xavier.
 The trio played at a laneway festival which took place at Bourke Place in Melbourne and the nightclub La Di Da.
 It celebrated the 22nd event for event organisers Sunny.